 E*TRADE is another investment broker that’s coming up fast.
 E*TRADE made a deep plunge into options trading with the 2017 acquisition of OptionsHouse, a platform that specialized in that investment niche.
 In fact, E*TRADE has largely kept the OptionsHouse platform intact, while adding its own specific services to the mix.

 Much like other investment brokerage firms on this list, you can hold the widest variety of investments through E*TRADE.
 And while options are their strong suit, they’re also a major force with funds, offering more than 9,000 mutual funds, including more than 4,000 no-load funds with no transaction fees.
 They also offer a wide variety of target date mutual funds.

-With fees, E*TRADE is about the middle of the range of the major investment brokerages.
-They charge $6.95 per trade for stocks and ETF’s, and $19.99 per trade for mutual funds.
-For options, they charge the base fee of $6.95 per trade, plus $0.75 per contract.
+With fees, E*TRADE is about the best you can do when compared to the major investment brokerages.
+They charge $0 per trade for stocks and ETF’s, and $19.99 per trade for mutual funds.
+For options, they charge the base fee of $0 per trade, plus $0.50 per contract.

 Customer service is available on a 24/7 basis, by phone, email and live chat.
 They also have more than 30 local branches in major metropolitan areas around the country.

 The trading platform is one of the best in the industry, particularly in regard to options trading:

 Related: Read E*TRADE Full Review